DAUGHTER OF THE BURNING CITY by Amanda Foody

 Speaking of characters, I loved the casual diversity of this book.
 Our main character, Sorina, explicitly states multiple times that she’s interested in men and women.
 It was stated explicitly that Nicoleta prefers women and that Luca is not interested in sex, and that for attraction and romance to happen, he has to care about the person first.
 I cannot comment on the representation, so when I find some reviews from aroace readers and other ownvoices reviewers, I will link them in this review.

 I really loved the atmosphere of the book & thought that Gomorrah was a really interesting, unique setting.
 However I felt that the world-building was really lacking.
 I often found myself confused about the politics of the world regarding Up-Mountainers & Down-Mountainers and also felt that the magic system (jynx work) was lazily explained.
 The answer to how people’s jynx work worked was basically that people didn’t have a great understand of how it worked, it just… did.
 Also, out main character doesn’t have any eyes and it was explained that she can see through her illusions, however she was not constantly using illusions but could see so… I was very confused.
-There were also a couple times I was left confused re: Sorina having no eyes, such a line that said she narrowed her eyes (though she doesn’t have any) and lines talking about being close to tears, though since she has no eyes she cannot produce them.
+There were also a couple times I was left confused re: Sorina having no eyes, such a line that said she narrowed her eyes (though she doesn’t have any).

 WARNING: SPOILER.
 I also felt that the plot twist around Luca didn’t make a lot of sense.
 It’s talked about a few times in the book that Sorina can feel threads to her illusions, so I don’t really understand how she didn’t feel her threads to Luca.
 END SPOILER.